Old Fashioned Brunswick Stew

 The two things, however, that all Brunswick Stews must be are “smoky” and “sweet.”
 The smoky aspect usually comes from the meat and the sweet from the addition of barbecue sauce.

-- It encapsulates the southern barbecue in every spoonful
+- It encapsulates the essence of southern barbecue in every spoonful

 - It’s a one-pot recipe!